Farheen Gani

 The bachelor of science in criminal justice at AIU prepares students for the many aspects of this career through a specialty focus on forensic science that combines crime scene investigation, law enforcement practice, and science.

 The program teaches specialized skills such as investigating death scenes, determining the manner of death, establishing the deceased’s identity, notifying next of kin, and working with crime scene photography.
-Graduating from the program requires the completion of 180 credits.
+Graduating from the program requires completing 180 credits.

 Bachelor of Science in Criminal Justice with Criminal Forensics Specialization, Colorado State University